bingomanatee/snaps/api/Space.md

 You can have any number of Space's in an application if you can find a useful reason to do so...

+### Using space with DOM

+If you use space to track BrowserDom snaps, assign document and window to space.document and space.window. this will propogate resize methods.

 ### Properties

 #### start : int